The Gray House Response to COVID-19

 If any volunteers staff or clients are suspected to be sick, they will be asked to leave the premise.

-Kids’ Club and Adult Education are temporarily closed.
-As of right now, they will resume on 4/6/20.
+Kids’ Club and Adult Education are closed for the remainder of the school year.
 The Gray House will continue providing emergency food.
 A new system to limit contact is outlined below.

 Precautions for everyone to take: